 Step 1

-Stand up straight.
-Place your hands on your lower back.
+Stand up straight with your hands on your lower back.

 Step 2

-Slowly bend backwards as far as you comfortably can, focusing on arching your lower back.
-Hold this position for 1-2 seconds.
-Return to starting position and repeat 10 repetitions at a time.
+Slowly bend backward as far as comfortable, focusing on arching your lower back.
+Hold for 1-2 seconds, then return to the starting position and repeat 10 times.

 About UT Health Austin